MSgt Marion L. “Butch” Rupert Jr.

 Butch stood beside me, patiently, through missed shot after missed shot.

 Finally, he grabbed me by the arms and moved me around, still standing beside me, not even looking anywhere near a sighting system.
+He just looked downrange at the APC.
 After he had me adjusted where he wanted, he held me still and said simply, “Pull the trigger.”

 We hit it.